ShawnEdgell/skaterxl-bot/README.md

 # skaterxl-bot

-A simple Discord bot designed to assist with Skater XL modding questions.
+A simple Discord bot powered by ChatGPT, designed to assist with Skater XL modding questions.

 ## Technologies Used